ONEARMY/academy/docs/support/faq.md

 </p>
 </details>

-<details><summary><b>What is a Verified workspace and how do I become one?</b></summary>
+<details><summary><b>What is a PRO workspace and how do I become one?</b></summary>
 <p>

-The Precious Plastic Verified spaces are the projects pushing Preicous Plastic to the next level.
-Check out the [Community Program](https://community.preciousplastic.com/academy/guides/community-program) on the Academy to learn more.
+The Precious Plastic PRO workspaces are members supporting the community with a fee while gaining extra visibility, and other perks.
+Check out the [Community Program](https://community.preciousplastic.com/academy/universe/pro) on the Academy to learn more.
 </p>
 </details>